-You'll fly from Anchorage to Bethel Airport the night before the start of your trip and overnight at Papa Bear Adventures.
+The night before the start of your trip, you'll fly from Anchorage to Bethel Airport and overnight at Papa Bear Adventures.
 (Airfare is not included.)
 The overnight stay at Papa Bears is required (approximately $80.00, and not included in the package) and includes breakfast the next morning.
-Papa Bear Adventures will be flying the float plane to Kagati Lake, an isolated wilderness lake, surrounded by stately mountains.
+Papa Bear Adventures will pilot the float plane to Kagati Lake, an isolated wilderness lake, surrounded by stately mountains.
 In 2018, this flight was $400.00 p.p. and is also not included in the package.
 In 2018, the return charter flight from Quinhagak to Bethel was $180.00 p.p. (also, not included in the package).

 The Duncans' Camp:

 On the float trips, you’ll stay in a very comfortable camp that has warm, dry double-occupancy tents, hot showers, and great fishing—right out the front door.
 The camps are deluxe tent camps complete with spacious kitchen and dining facilities, a large social tent, and great meals.